shasuruvalli/mslearn-synapse/Instructions/Labs/08-Synapse-Link-with-Dataverse.md

 ## Provision Dataverse Resource

 In this exercise we're going to connect to the synapse instance and storage account in the resource group we just created.
-[!Warning]
+> [!IMPORTANT]
-> The system only currently supports the use of East US, East US 2, and East US 2 EAUP regions.
-> which may impact your ability to complete this portion of the lab.
+> The system only currently supports the use of East US, East US 2, and East US 2 EAUP regions for storage accounts which may impact your ability to complete  this portion of the lab.

 1. Sign into [PowerApps](https://make.preview.powerapps.com/)
 2. Expand the Dataverse section:

 ![Azure PowerApps Dataverse](./images/open-dataverse.png)

-3. Select the Select Synapse Link.
+3. Select the **Select Synapse Link**.

 ![Azure Synapse Link Selection](./images/select-synapse-link.png)